 Green Light, Red Light

 “There’s a time to embrace and a time to refrain,” says Solomon.
 Knowing what we need tells us when to hold on; knowing what we don’t need tells us when to hold off.
 During early stages of walking with Christ, discerning what’s best in every situation—choosing excellence over expedience—isn’t as clear-cut as we’d like.
-Tools we’ve collected so far may prove inadequate and skills we've acquired may need fine-tuning.
-For example, it takes seasoning to embrace people unconditionally and still refrain from indulging their unhealthy pursuits.
+Tools we’ve collected so far may be inadequate and skills using what we’ve got may need fine-tuning.
+For example, it takes seasoning to embrace people as they are and still refrain from getting lured into unhealthy aspects of their lives.
 The art of simultaneously holding on and holding off comes with experience.

-Regardless how often we fail to choose what’s best, however, we stay at it, applying today’s lessons to tomorrow’s challenges.
+Regardless how often we fail to choose what’s best, however, we continue, applying today’s lessons to tomorrow’s efforts.
 “Perseverance must finish its work so that you may be mature and complete, not lacking anything,” James 1.4 explains.
 It’s a trial-and-error process.
 As one songwriter said, “We fall down, but we get up.”
-With every stumble, our sight improves.
-Experience helps us differentiate green lights signaling times to embrace from red ones that say “Refrain!
+And with every stumble, our sight improves.
+Experience helps us see green lights signaling times to embrace and red ones that say, “Refrain!
 Refrain!”